tearflake/symp-intro/README.md

 #### Inspiration

-Symp is mostly inspired by relation between stateless vs. stateful programming and central processor unit vs. peripheral hardware devices design.
+Symp is mostly inspired by relation between stateless vs. stateful programming or central processor unit vs. peripheral hardware devices design.
 The modern programming technologies also influenced Symp appearance to a great extent.

 ---